 Here are the 10 must-see places in Val d’Orcia, all of them are easily reachable from our farmhouse.

-Pienza is the “capital” of the Val d’Orcia, the ideal city built by Pope Pius II.
+The “capital” of the Val d’Orcia, the ideal city built by Pope Pius II: Pienza.
 Pienza is a small jewel set among the Tuscan hills.
 Its splendid square, its Renaissance palaces rich in history and art, the alleys and the romantic panoramic views that overlook the Val d’Orcia make it unique.
 And then the famous Pecorino di Pienza to taste and many other surprises to discover…

 CAPPELLA DI VITALETA

 Surely you have seen the Vitaleta Chapel in a postcard but in Val d’Orcia you have the opportunity to literally enter a postcard.
 This small church with its cypress trees is one of the symbolic places of the Val d’Orcia.
 A magical place where you can breathe quiet and serenity.
 It is located between Pienza and San Quirico d’Orcia along the Provincial Road 146 of Chianciano but to reach it you have to walk a bit.